shsagir/play-area-sync/docs/install-drupal-8.md

 Rinse and repeat for all structure elements, for which you want to upload files.

-This is it, you now running Drupal 8 on fortrabbit.
+This is it, you are now running Drupal 8 on fortrabbit.